LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 ### Bee Heading (Radians)

-- This plot shows the bees sterring decision at each point in randians back on the output of the EMD controller
-- It is the bee's instantaneous direction of travel (its heading angle) at every time step $t$, measured in radians.
-- The middle red dashed line is given by $\mathbf{\pi / 2}$ radians.
-- a heading of $\pi/2$ (or $90^\circ$) means the bee is flying perfectly straight ahead up the x-axis
-- The system only allows for the bee to have 3 directions: left, right or centre
-- This is why the graph only have steps throughout
-- One the bee stabilizing in the margin it enters something called Active Centering.
-- On this graph is looks like it continues shift between left and right
-- But it is actually just doing very feint oscilations within the margin
-- If the solution has N=10 runs then the graph shows only the final bees actions
+This plot shoes the bee's steering deicsions at each time point in radians based on the output of EMD controller differentials.
+It is the bee's instantaneous direction of travel (its heading angle) measured in radians.
+The middle red dashed line is given by $\mathbf{\pi / 2}$ radians.
+It shows the direction perfectly up the y-axis.
+In this system, the bee only have 3 directions, left, right or centre.
+This is why the graph is stepped like so.
+Once the bee has centered it can enter a phase called active centering where it coodinates a pattern of alternating direction switches to keep it in the `margin`.
+The fact that it makes any direction change, other than centre/straight, means that it is momentary falling out of the `margin`.
+If the solution has N=10 runs then the graph shows only the final bees simulation results.

 ![Original Bee Heading](../../labs/IAM_Sussex_labs/lab2/original_corridor_run/Figure_2_Bee_Heading.png)